pic

 Destructuring Tuples and Named Tuples

-Previously, we've demonstrated how to create a tuple and a named tuple from variables.
-Next, we show that the reverse operation is also possible, where values are extracted from a tuple or named tuple and assigned to individual variables.
-This process is known as destructuring, and allows users to "unpack" the values of a collection into separate variables.
+Previously, we demonstrated how to create tuples and named tuples from variables.
+Next, we show that the reverse operation is also possible, where values are extracted from a tuple or named tuple and assigned to separate variables.
+This process is known as destructuring, enabbling users to "unpack" the values of a collection into distinct variables.

 Destructuring Collections Through Tuples

-Given a collection list with two elements, destructuring enables the user to create variables x and y with the values of list.
-This is implemented by the syntax <tuple> = <collection>, such as x,y = list.
-The following examples illustrate this operation, according to different objects taken as list.
+Given a collection list with two elements, destructuring via tuples allows us to unpack its values into the variables x and y.
+The syntax for this is <tuple> = <collection>, as in x,y = list.
+In the following, we illustrate the process by considering different objects as list.

 list = [3,4]